ulrich-pro/fightmyheroe/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `yarn lint`

+Lint your project javascript files with eslint and display coding style errors

+### `yarn stylelint`

+Lint your project styles file with stylelint and display coding style errors

+### `yarn precommit`

+Run precommit hook to lint your project in order to commit only code that are correct syntaxically.

+### `yarn analyse`

+Analyse your code and display files/lib that are space consumming

+### `yarn storybook`

+Display the storybook of the available components in your project. (see http://storybook.js.org/ for more)

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).